Equalities information

 Participation in school activities:

-• High levels of attendance across the school and low levels of pupil/persistent absence (above national) 94.49% overall.
+- High levels of attendance across the school and low levels of pupil/persistent absence (above national) 96.7% overall (Nov 2024).

 The school curriculum aims to improve knowledge, skills and attitudes to enable pupils to appreciate and value difference and diversity, for example increasing understanding between pupils from different faith communities.
-This is a focus of the revised School Improvement Plan for 2022-3.
 Examples of work and this aim are available in school via our PSHE evidence and anti-bullying lead, Catherine Oliver.